josmeuleman/FRLibIntegration/README.md

 ## FRMPU9250
 The FRMPU9250 class is a class for specifically logging the MPU9250 IMUsensor.
 It is derived from the FRSensor class.
 The MPU9250 is a 10 DoF sensor: 3 axis accelerometer, 3 axis gyro, 3 axis magnetometer, temperature.
 Internally it uses the library MPU9250.h by Bolder Flight Systems.
-For that you need to install the libraries Eigen.h and Units.h for Bolder Flight Systems as well.
+For that you need to install the libraries Eigen.h and Units.h by Bolder Flight Systems as well.
+It calculates the roll, pitch and yaw (heading) from the IMU, using MahonyAHRS.h.
+For that you need to install the Mahony library by Arduino
 Methods:

 	FRMPU9250();